sazzad22/product-analysis-website/README.md

 * Contains SmartWatch Details
 * Customer Review Page - which contains product user's ratings and comments about the product.
 * Great looking Navigation bar at the top of the website
-* A very smooth page to page loading.
+* A very smooth page
+transition and interactive user experience